cryptomator/cryptomator/README.md

 ```
 cd main
+mvn clean install
-mvn clean install -Prelease,windows
+# or mvn clean install -Pwindows
-# or mvn clean install -Prelease,mac
+# or mvn clean install -Pmac
-# or mvn clean install -Prelease,linux
+# or mvn clean install -Plinux
 ```

-This will build all the jars and bundle them together with their OS-specific dependencies under `main/buildkit/target`.
+This will build all the jars and bundle them together with their OS-specific dependencies under `target`.
 This can now be used to build native packages.

 ### Start Cryptomator